AckeeCZ/rxwrapper/README.md

 # RxWrapper Android Library
-This simple library provides mechanism to add custom .compose(Observable.Transformer) to every method, that returns Observable<T> via annotation processor and generated classes
+This simple library provides mechanism to add custom .compose(ObservableTransformer) to every method, that returns Observable<T> via annotation processor and generated classes

+This library is based on RxJava2

 ## Purpose of this library
 The main purpose of this library was usage of our RxOauth library that requires to add `.compose(rxManager.wrapWithOauthHandling())` code to every request.
 It`s boilerplate code, relying on developer awarness to at this code to every new request he writes.